Gold rates drop Rs1,300/tola

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Bullion rates in the local market decreased Rs1,300/tola to Rs115,300/tola, according to the data released by the All Sindh Saraf Jewellers Association on Thursday.
+KARACHI: Gold rates in the local market decreased Rs1,300/tola to Rs113,300/tola, according to the data released by the All Sindh Saraf Jewellers Association on Saturday.